-Written by Leah Hazelwood, a PFLA foster mom
+Written by Leah Hazelwood, a GCTFC foster mom

 It all started when I decided I wanted to make a difference in the lives of children.
 I had many friends who had become foster parents and my initial thought was, “Do I have what it takes to do this?”
 What if their needs are too significant?
 How would they affect my family?
 I had so many questions, and thankfully I got good answers.

-Leah’s two foster sons have since aged out of the program but continued to live with Leah all these years later.
+Leah’s two foster sons have since aged out of the program but continued to live with Leah.
 Years later, both sons changed their last names to Hazelwood.
-Her biological daughter has recently joined the PFLA program, becoming a licensed foster parent.
+Her biological daughter has recently joined the GCTFC program, becoming a licensed foster parent.